AnnepuHyndhavi/TheChatterClub/README.md

 <br>
 ![phpmyadmin](https://user-images.githubusercontent.com/47473752/129884191-f84045cc-def0-434c-8196-34a22a18a5f5.png)
 <br>
-**As the signup isnt enabled we can use the below email and password to check the chatterbot** User Email id |  Password
+**As the signup isnt enabled we can use the below email and password to check the chatterclub** User Email id |  Password
 ------------ | -------------
 vj3423@gmail.com | 1209
-Content in the first column | Content in the second column
+yija12@gmail.com | 1234
+12@yahoo.com     | 1234